 Preliminary Examinations / Preparatory Essays

 Students will be required to complete the doctoral preparatory essays toward the end of their coursework.
 The purpose of the essays will be to demonstrate the student’s mastery of coursework and relevant subject matter and the student’s qualifications to proceed with dissertation research.
 The essays will consist of two areas: one in the major area, and one to be determined by the major professor and the student, e.g., methodology.
 The essays will represent non-credit research papers based on topics assigned by the student’s doctoral committee, which will consist of at least three members.
 The timeline for completion of the essays will be at the committee’s discretion.
 Based on the committee’s assessment of the essays, students will be recommended for advancement toward the PhD or academic dismissal from the program.
 If the essay results are found to be unsatisfactory, the student will have one opportunity to repeat the essay in a future semester after conferral with the major professor on how to prepare for the next attempt.

 The preparatory essays must be successfully completed within four years of initial enrollment.

 A doctoral committee of at least four faculty members will be in place by the time the student undertakes her/his dissertation proposal.
-The committee will consist of three members from the School of Information Studies, a faculty member in an allied area from outside the School, and a fifth member who may come from SOIS or another discipline.
+Students may have a maximum of six committee members.
+The committee will consist of at least three members from the School of Information Studies and a faculty member with appropriate expertise from outside the School.
 All doctoral committees shall be chaired by a major professor from the SOIS graduate faculty.
 Approval of the dissertation proposal, which ordinarily should occur within two semesters after successfully passing the preparatory essays, allows a student to proceed toward completion of the dissertation.

 The candidate must write a dissertation which demonstrates her/his ability to formulate a research topic and pursue independent and original investigation that contributes to the knowledge base of the field.